sequin-io/events-node/README.md

 ## Installation

 We don't provide a npm package yet for this library.
-To install it, simply copy the folder `sequinEvents` to your working directory and import default from it.
+To install it, simply copy the folder `src/sequinEvents` to your working directory and import default from it.

 ```tsx
 import Sequin from "./sequinEvents";